laravel/docs/requests.md

         //
     }

-For convenience, the `bearerToken` may be used to retreive a bearer token from the `Authorization` header.
+For convenience, the `bearerToken` method may be used to retrieve a bearer token from the `Authorization` header.
 If no such header is present, an empty string will be returned:

     $token = $request->bearerToken();